 From the end of 2022 onwards, Canadians wishing to travel to Denmark and other countries in the Schengen Area will need to apply for an ETIAS visa waiver for Denmark.
 The application process for the ETIAS for Canadian citizens will be quick and simple and the visa waiver should be available within around 20 minutes.

 Applying for the ETIAS visa waiver

 Canadian citizens will be able to apply for ETIAS by filling in a simple online form.
 There are, however, a number of important requirements for Canadian citizens that they will need to meet.
 They will be asked to enter basic personal information such as their:

 Applicants will also need a valid passport, an email address, and a credit or debit card to pay for the visa.
 The application will then be checked against police databases and, provided there is no match, the visa should be processed within a matter of minutes.

 The ETIAS visa waiver will only be registered for one passport so each person travelling will need their own ETIAS.
 There is a section on the form where applicants will need to enter their passport information including nationality, passport number, date of issue, and expiry date.
 Once issued, the ETIAS may not be transferred from one document to another.

 Denmark is the southernmost of the Scandinavian countries, with a population of 5.4 million people.
 The Kingdom of Denmark is a constitutional monarchy that also comprises the Faroe Islands and Greenland.
-Denmark is a member of the EU and the Schengen Area but did not adopt the EURO and still uses the Danish krone.
+Denmark is a member of the EU and the Schengen Area but did not adopt the euro currency and still uses the Danish krone.